Skip to content

 • is suggestive of any proscribed terrorist organisation or group;

-• makes use of any legal indicator such as “Limited” or “LLP” unless you trading under that legal business structure; or
+• makes use of any legal indicator such as “Limited” or “LLP” unless you are trading under that legal business structure; or

 • is otherwise contrary to the public policy as determined by the Secretary of State.